AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring 2019 draft 3.md

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/New%20UASB.jpeg?raw=true" width="250px"/></p>
 <p align="center">Fig. 6: the fixed connection

-The team was now able to perform a test experiment with old sludge.
-While sludge can stay alive in a suspended state in a fridge for up to year, UASB-R **[Use consistent naming conventions.
+The team was able to perform a test experiment with old sludge.
+While sludge can stay alive in a suspended state in a fridge for up to one year.
+With only a small amount of sludge left **[Use consistent naming conventions.
 You use UASB Research and UASB-R and interchange pretty randomly.
-If you define a shortened term "UASB-R", why not use it throughout the paper?]** only has a small amount at the moment.
-The plan was to get more sludge in early March, but AguaClara's contact for sludge granules  has retired from his job and is unable to obtain them anymore.
-Prof. Ruth Richardson of the CEE department is working to find a new person to get sludge granules from.
-The small amount will be enough to finish the testing and experiments described below.
+If you define a shortened term "UASB-R", why not use it throughout the paper?
+DONE]** plan was to get more sludge in early March, but AguaClara's contact for sludge granules retired and was unable to obtain them.
+Thus the team contacted Prof. Ruth Richardson of the CEE department to figure out where to get sludge granules from.
+The small amount was enough to complete the testing below.

-* NEW STUFF UASB Research started to testing tthe velocities of [Video 1](https://drive.google.com/open?id=1_VGCU7eiPV4JmfQAUlWmPip_AhztPh2U) [Video 2](https://drive.google.com/open?id=1ANP1-9QebNSnVUzGvlk4KH14PmZ7Fq4a)
+* NEW UASB Research -- testing the exit velocities [Video 1](https://drive.google.com/open?id=1_VGCU7eiPV4JmfQAUlWmPip_AhztPh2U) [Video 2](https://drive.google.com/open?id=1ANP1-9QebNSnVUzGvlk4KH14PmZ7Fq4a)